-Schools have a long history of using punitive push-out approaches for misbehavior (e.g., removal from class, in school suspension, detention, expulsion, etc.).
-However, exclusion and punishment are ineffective at producing long-term reduction in problem behavior (Costenbader & Markson, 1998) and punishing problem behavior without a positive, proactive, educative approach has been shown to actually increase aggression, vandalism, truancy, and dropouts (Mayer & Sulzer-Azaroff, 1990; Skiba, Peterson, & Williams, 1997).
-Punishment also interferes with teaching and learning.
-As we learned in Chapter 1, proactive discipline practices are synonymous with teaching.
-Given that most schools already have a discipline policy in place that includes consequences for inappropriate behavior, your task is to develop a continuum of procedures for discouraging inappropriate behavior that focuses on teaching, helping students to learn the desired behaviors and when to appropriately use them (Lewis & Sugai, 1999).
+Unfortunately, schools have a long history of using punitive push-out approaches for misbehavior (e.g., removal from class, in school suspension, detention, expulsion, etc.).
+Indeed, years of research indicates that exclusion and punishment are ineffective at producing long-term reduction in problem behavior (Costenbader & Markson, 1998) and punishing problem behavior without a positive, proactive, educative approach has been shown to actually increase aggression, vandalism, truancy, and dropouts (Mayer & Sulzer-Azaroff, 1990; Skiba, Peterson, & Williams, 1997).
+In re-reading the sentences above, it becomes clear that what is intended to serve as a punishing consequence to decrease problem behavior, in fact often functions as a reinforcing consequence that either increases or escalates problem behavior.